mraahemi/top_movies/README.md

 # top_movies
-Visualization of top movies seen in Canada using Microsoft Pwer BI
+Visualization of 2018 top seen movies in Ottawa using Microsoft Pwer BI.